 Do not make modifications such as weldments, add-ons, adaptations, or changes from the original design of detasseler.
-Such changes and/or modifications may become safety hazards
+Such changes and/or modifications may become safety hazards to you and to others and will void all warranties.

 A DRIVING

 - Before moving the detasseler, make sure no persons or obstructions are in the path of travel. - Do not permit passengers on the detasseler when it is moving; they may fall off or obstruct the operator's view. - Never drive near ditches, embankments, holes, mounds, or other obstacles. - Never drive on hills too steep for safe operation. - Always drive at a reasonable field speed. - Reduce the detasseler's speed before turning. - Come to a complete stop before reversing direction. - Pull over to the side of road before stopping. - Use the flashing/hazard warning lights when traveling on public roads, day or night, unless prohibited by local law. - Make sure the SMV emblem is in place and visible from the rear when traveling on public roads.